 - Shared Internet Access.
 All users on the LAN or WLAN can access the Internet through the Wireless Router, using only a single external IP Address.
 The local (invalid) IP Addresses are hidden from external sources.
 This process is called NAT (Network Address Translation). - DSL & Cable Modem Support.
 The Wireless Router has a 10/100BaseT Ethernet port for connecting a DSL or Cable Modem.
 All popular DSL and Cable Modems are supported.
-SingTel RAS and Big Pond (Australia) login support is also included. - PPPoE, PPTP, SingTel RAS and Telstra Big Pond Support.
-The Internet (WAN port) connection supports PPPoE (PPP over Ethernet), PPTP (Peer-to-Peer Tunneling Protocol), SingTel RAS and Telstra Big Pond (Australia), as well as "Direct Connection" type services. - Fixed or Dynamic IP Address.
+SingTel RAS and Big Pond (Australia) login support is also included. - PPPOE, PPTP, SingTel RAS and Telstra Big Pond Support.
+The Internet (WAN port) connection supports PPPoE (PPP over Ethernet), PPTP (Peer-to-Peer Tunneling Protocol), SingTel RAS and Telstra Big Pond (Australia), as well as "Direct Connection" type services.
+Unnumbered IP with PPPoE is also supported.

+• Fixed or Dynamic IP Address.
 On the Internet (WAN port) connection, the Wireless Router supports both Dynamic IP Address (IP Address is allocated on connection) and Fixed IP Address.